thephpleague/omnipay/gateways/build-your-own.md

 [omnipay/common](https://github.com/thephpleague/omnipay-common) package.
 Before new gateways will be accepted, they must have 100% unit test code coverage, and follow the conventions and code style used in other Omnipay gateways.

+## Omnipay Conventions

+When developing your own payment gateway driver, it's worth remembering that ideally the person using your driver should be able to switch between drivers easily, without modifying their own code.
+With that in mind, here are some conventions that are used in Omnipay:
+ - **transactionId vs transactionReference** - `transactionId` is 'our' reference to the transaction - so typically the ID of our record in the database. `transactionReference` is 'their' reference to the transaction - so the payment gateway's own reference to the transaction.
+ - **returnUrl vs notifyUrl** - `returnUrl` is used by drivers when they need to tell the gateway where to redirect customers to following a transaction.
+Typically this is used by off-site 'redirect' gateway integrations. `notifyUrl` is used by drivers where the gateway sends a server-to-server notification about the status of a customer's payment.